Mohamed Mouhli

-Mohamed Mouhli (محمد الموحلي; born 13 September 1998) is a Belgian professional footballer who plays as an attacking midfielder for club Espérance de Tunis.
+Mohamed Mouhli (محمد الموحلي; born 13 September 1998) is a Belgian professional footballer who plays as an attacking midfielder for Belgian Division 1 club Olympic Charleroi.

 Club career

 Mouhli began his career with RFC Liège in Belgium, where he played as an attacking midfielder.
 During the first half of the 2024–2025 season, he scored four goals for RFC Liège, contributing to the team performance in the Belgian second division.

 In January 2025, Mouhli transferred to Espérance de Tunis.
 The agreement between RFC Liège and Espérance de Tunis was announced on 17 January 2025, pending administrative formalities.
 Mouhli arrived in Tunisia on January 19, 2025, to finalize the transfer, including medical examinations and administrative procedures.
 On 28 January 2025, Espérance Sportive de Tunis officially announced Mouhli signing on a two-and-a-half-year contract.
 He became eligible to play starting from the match against US Tataouine on 29 January 2025.

 Playing style

 Mouhli is known for his offensive capabilities and versatility in the attacking midfield position.
 His contributions at RFC Liège highlighted his goal-scoring ability and playmaking skills.